 What was best was constructive criticism and feeling like it was a safe environment to apply my knowledge.
 The best part was getting the chance to be hands-on in a safe environment.
+This was very much like in real-life and I learned a lot and it felt like a very safe place to make mistakes and learn from them.
 It was a low stress environment where I felt comfortable to make mistakes and learn.

-It was a safe environment to apply my knowledge

-settings 4.5

-right now.
-4.4

-: was taught in my role.
-4.8

-4.4

-4.6

-hat I did well and what can be done 4.7

-nt where I could learn from my 4.8

-n-quality learning experience that met 4.8

-Interprofessional Simulation Center Health Sciences Building (First Floor) 2631 E Discovery Parkway Bloomington, IN 47408

-Phone: (812) 855-2161

-Email: HSBsim@iu.edu

-Website: https://hsbsim.iu.edu/

-Instagram: hsbsim
+It was a safe environment to apply my knowledge 2024 (1 to 5 scale with 5 being the best) I now know what to do in similar clinical settings 4.5 I can do what was taught in the session right now.
+4.4 I believe it will be worthwhile to do what was taught in my role.
+4.8 I think I can do this on the job.
+4.4 l intend to do this in my role.
+4.6 I got feedback from the instructor on what I did well and what can be done differently to improve my performance.
+4.7 I felt this was a safe learning environment where I could learn from my mistakes 4.8 Overall, I thought the session was a high-quality learning experience that met its objectives.
+4.8 Interprofessional Simulation Center Health Sciences Building (First Floor) 2631 E Discovery Parkway Bloomington, IN 47408 Phone: (812) 855-2161 Email: HSBsim@iu.edu Website: https://hsbsim.iu.edu/ Instagram: hsbsim